 Great HR operations are invisible.
-People only notice them when they fail.
+People only notice them when

 The best HR infrastructure removes friction before employees feel it.
 A premium people function is operationally boring — on purpose.